andresgomezfrr/enricher/docs/_posts/2017-02-21-listeners.md

 #### ConsoleMetricListener

-This listener `io.wizzie.ks.metrics.ConsoleMetricListener` sends the transform the metrics to JSON and prints them into the log file using the log4j.
+This listener `io.wizzie.metrics.listeners.ConsoleMetricListener` sends the transform the metrics to JSON and prints them into the log file using the log4j.
 The metric format is:
 ```json
 {"timestamp":123456789, "monitor":"heap-memory", "value":12345}
 ```

 #### KafkaMetricListener
-This listener `io.wizzie.ks.enricher.metrics.KafkaMetricListener` sends the transform the metrics to JSON and sends them into the Kafka topic.
+This listener `io.wizzie.metrics.listeners.KafkaMetricListener` sends the transform the metrics to JSON and sends them into the Kafka topic.
 The metric format is:
 ```json
 {"timestamp":123456789, "monitor":"heap-memory", "value":12345, "app_id":"MY_KAFKA_STREAMS_APP_ID"}
 ```